htran010589/nonmonotonic-rule-mining/README.md

  -h,--help: This is the command line interface description.

- -l,--learn <arg>: This requires a learning graph file path in format 1.
+ -l,--learn <arg>: This requires a KG file path in format 1.

- -p,--pos <arg>: This requires an Horn rule file in format 2.
+ -p,--pos <arg>: This requires an Horn rule file path in format 2.

  -r,--rank <arg>	: This requires a ranking type, i.e., 0, 1, 2 for Naive, PM, OPM ranking, resp.